 - This isn’t just Matthew writing, but the Holy Spirit inspiring: It is important to affirm what Scripture itself indicates: the Holy Spirit had a direct role in the writing of the Bible.
 66 books make up the Protestant canon.
 These books were written by about 44 different human beings, with their individual personalities, backgrounds, and styles coming through.
 But, as 2 Timothy 3:16-17 affirms, they were also written under inspiration by the Holy Spirit.
 God himself, guiding, directing, breathing, guarding the words that were being written.

 - There are too many differences between the two stories for it to be a copying error: It is easy to make a mistake when you’re copying large sections of text.
 Remember, no printers, not printing presses, no means of reproducing text than by hand-copying it.
 And there were mistakes made in copying.
 Sometimes, when we look at ancient copies of Scripture, we see where a scribe omitted a letter.
 We see a repeated word.
-In one instance I’ve seen a scribe copied the same line two or three times in a row before moving on.
+In one instance, we see a scribe who copied the same line three times in a row before moving on.
 Copying errors did happen.
 But not like this in Matthew, not similar stories but with different details.

 Errors In The Bible?